Skip to main content

 • Prices are positive (unless an option type instrument)

-If any risk check fails, an OrderDenied event is generated, effectively closing the order and preventing it from progressing further.
+If any risk check fails, the system generates an OrderDenied event, effectively closing the order and preventing it from progressing further.
 This event includes a human-readable reason for the denial.

 Trading state